Skip to content

 datasource: testcases

-It summarizes all jobs and testcases and displays all tags.
+It summarizes all jobs and test cases and displays all tags.

 The spec section, if specified, can contain the following elements: